 A student may obtain advanced standing through the transfer of credits from other academic institutions, through the acquisition of military experience, and through the successful completion of standardized and institutional examinations.
-MUW does not award credit for experiential learning or for noncredit course work.
+MUW does not award credit for experiential learning or for noncredit course work except for credit earned for military experience in accordance with guidelines published by the American Council on Education.
 However, professional credit may be awarded according to standards set by the American Council of Education and the New York Board of Regents.